docker/docs/docker-for-mac/troubleshoot.md

 TLS certificates](/docker-for-mac/index.md#adding-tls-certificates) in
 the Getting Started topic.

-### Docker for Mac will not start if Mac user account and home folder are renamed after installing the app
+### Docker for Mac does not start if Mac user account and home folder are renamed after installing the app

-If, after installing Docker for Mac, you [change the name of your macOS user account and home folder](https://support.apple.com/en-us/HT201548), Docker for Mac will fail to start.
-To solve this problem, uninstall then reinstall Docker for Mac under the new user account.
+If, after installing Docker for Mac, you [change the name of your macOS user account and home folder](https://support.apple.com/en-us/HT201548), Docker for Mac fails to start.
+To solve this problem, uninstall and reinstall Docker for Mac under the new user account.

 See also, the discussion on the issue [docker/for-mac#1209](https://github.com/docker/for-mac/issues/1209) and [Do I need to reinstall Docker for Mac if I change the name of my macOS account?](faqs.md#do-i-need-to-reinstall-docker-for-mac-if-i-change-the-name-of-my-macos-account) in the FAQs.